 Normally it was nice and warm, still gooey on the inside, and perfect with ice cream — and ever since I graduated from college, I’ve been desperately craving this dessert.

-And now, finally, my dreams have been answered.
-With this insanely delicious deep dish cookie recipe, I can reminisce about my college days while indulging in an amazing dessert.
+Now, finally, my dreams have been answered.
+With this insanely delicious deep-dish cookie recipe, I can reminisce about my college days while indulging in an amazing dessert.